Introduction to SSM Analysis

 package has some features that can make what we

 just did even easier.
-First, because the first three arguments of the
+First, because we organized the

-.
-Note how, even when using these shortcuts, the
+shortcut.
+Note that, even when using these shortcuts, the results are

-results are the same except for minor stochastic differences in the
+the same except for minor stochastic differences in the confidence

 summary(results2)